Our collections are housed by the Indiana Historical Society.

-The best way to search our collections is to type in your search terms in the search box at IHS.
+You can search our archival collections by typing in your keyword search terms in the IHS online catalog.
+Then, under the subheading “Narrow Your Search” > “Format” select: “Archival Material.”
 You may search individual names, congregations, or cities, etc. Please keep in mind that Hebrew names are often spelled in a variety of ways when transliterated to English.